joahg/obfuscatejs/README.md

 	<%= obfuscate 'hello world' %>
 ```

 Obfuscatejs obfuscates strings using Hex encryption so webcrawlers are unable to recognize the text.
-Great for Email addresses:
+Great for email addresses:

 ```
 	<%= obfuscate 'yourname@domain.com' %>